astronomer/docs/astro/configure-deployment-resources.md

 :::caution

 The largest possible CPU and memory quotas can exceed the largest possible **Max Pod Size**.
-Because tasks can only run in a single Pod, your tasks can't request resources that exceed the **Max Pod Size**.
+Because tasks run in a single Pod, your tasks can't request resources that exceed the **Max Pod Size**, even if your quota is larger.

 For example, if your Deployment has a CPU quota of 150vCPU and a memory quota of 300GiB, your **Max Pod Size** might only be 12 vCPU and 24GiB RAM.
 If you try to run a task that requests 20vCPU, the task won't run even though it's within your quotas.